Breaking Down the New Home Health Conditions of Participation: Patient Rights Requirements

 In the next blog article in this series, Mary will discuss Comprehensive Assessment of Patients, Skilled Professional Services, and Home Health Aide Services.
 Be sure to subscribe to our blog to get notifications when new articles in this series are posted!

 Have questions about the patient rights requirements or the CoPs in general?
 Read our FAQ that addresses home health agencies’ most common questions and concerns.
-You can also register for a webinar on May 18th where we will provide an in-depth discussion of the new CoPs and what you should be doing now to prepare.

 About Mary St. Pierre, RN, BSN, MGA